aws-samples/natural-language-queries-for-datalakes/README.md

 <kbd>![User interface 1](img/data_genie_1.png)</kbd>

-It uses a combination of semantic search and graph search to find which tables are required to answer the user question:
+It uses a combination of semantic search and graph search to find which database and tables are required to answer the user question:

 <kbd>![Graph search](img/data_genie_3.png)</kbd>